Packwood, Washington: History

 Before the Packwood community began, a large village of the Upper Cowlitz people existed at the present-day site of the town; tribal members near Kiona Creek were known as the ceq'klama.

 The name "Packwood", used for the town, a mountain pass, and a lake, honors William Packwood, a Virginian pioneer and explorer of Oregon and Washington.
 Packwood and James Longmire were tasked by the Washington Territorial Legislature to chart a low pass over the Cascade Range, this necessitated by the deaths of several delegates in their journey to the first legislative session.
 As a mark of their successes in this venture, the charted pass – called the Packwood Saddle – is still unused by any road, trail, or other conveyance to pass between the east and west sides of the Cascades.
 Packwood is home to the historic Packwood Ranger Station located off of US-12.

+Flooding

 Packwood suffered severe flooding during an excessive rain and snowmelt event in December 1977.
 Eight homes were washed away and evacuations were necessary.
-Several bridges were closed after either washouts or structural damage, cutting of Packwood.
+Several bridges were closed after either washouts or structural damage, cutting off Packwood.
 The Johnson Creek Bridge, located on the main arterial of White Pass Scenic Byway, collapsed.

 The community was inundated again during a November 2006 flood necessitating evacuations of hundreds of people from the High Valley area after a dike broke.
 Washed out homes were carried away by the Cowlitz River, which was recorded as exceeding 10 ft; the powerful flood changed the course of the river.

+The Cowlitz crested twice during the 2025 Pacific Northwest floods.
+The river on December 9 reached 12 ft, considered just under major flood stage; it peaked the following day at 13.3 ft.
+People were evacuated along the river in the Packwood area; approximately 60 or more people were rescued in part by efforts of Packwood's county fire district.
+The bank of the river was rebuilt beginning the following week in the High Valley neighborhood after severe erosion threatened homes in the area.

+The record peak of the Cowlitz River in Packwood is recorded at 14.6 ft.